matt-whitehead/lyricSearch/README.md

 * Create n-gram model so queries are sensitive to the sequence of lyrics.
 * Create UI.
 * Add advanced search and API integrations.
+* Come up with a better name lol.